2015 Trends in Workers’ Compensation Cases in Massachusetts

 A study conducted across 12 states – including Massachusetts – found that workers’ fear of being fired significantly affects their decisions regarding returning to work and pursuing benefits through workers’ compensation.
 According to the study’s findings, as many as 33 percent of workers fear losing their job when they sustain an injury that forces them to miss time from work.

 This is a situation that cannot stand.
 Workers who are entitled to benefits by law should not be forced to choose between seeking those benefits and risking further injury by returning to work prematurely.
-At Law Office of John J. Sheehan, we are aggressive advocates for protecting the rights of injured workers.
+At Law Office of John J. Sheehan, our Cambridge workers’ compensation lawyers are aggressive advocates for protecting the rights of injured workers.

 Contact a Boston, MA Workers’ Compensation Attorney at Law Office of John J. Sheehan

-Attorney John J. Sheehan provides experienced, aggressive representation for employees seeking workers’ compensation benefits for job-related injuries in Massachusetts.
-At Law Office of John J. Sheehan, we can help make sure that you take all of the necessary steps to receive maximum benefits; and, if your employer has denied your claim, we can help you fight for just compensation.
+Our Somerville workers’ compensation lawyers provide experienced, aggressive representation for employees seeking workers’ compensation benefits for job-related injuries in Massachusetts.
+At Law Office of John J. Sheehan, we can help make sure that you take all of the necessary steps to receive maximum benefits; and, if your employer has denied your claim, our Boston personal injury attorneys can help you fight for just compensation.